basysKom/basyskom_toolbox/013_tool.clazy.md

 ## Implementation hints

-Usage via QtCreator is probably the easiest way to get started.
+Usage via Qt Creator is probably the easiest way to get started.
 Integration into a CI system is probably best done via the standalone version of clazy in combination with a compilation database.